ExarcaFidalgo/MCKG-A-Community-Driven-Knowledge-Graph-on-Medieval-Charters/README.md

 ## Reproducibility

 This repository provides all artefacts required to:
-* Inspect the RDF datasets derived from the AMSPO corpus
+* Inspect the RDF datasets derived from the AMSPO corpus.
-* Reproduce the RDF-to-Wikibase ingestion workflow
+* Reproduce the RDF-to-Wikibase ingestion workflow.
-* Examine validation constraints (ShEx / EntitySchemas)
+* Examine validation constraints (ShEx / EntitySchemas).
-* Re-run SPARQL-based statistical analyses
+* Re-run SPARQL-based statistical analyses.

+The RDF datasets provided here correspond to the data ingested into the public Wikibase instance (version v1.0.0).
 The live MCKG instance and the repository together ensure reproducibility of the population pipeline described in the paper.

 ## Repository Structure
 All resources are bundled in _mckg.zip_ and organized as follows: